Saha Airlines

 Saha Airlines (هواپیمایی ساها) is an Iranian airline based in Tehran that operates scheduled domestic flights.

 History

 The company was established in 1990 as Saha Airline and is wholly owned by the Islamic Republic of Iran Air Force.
-It operates domestic passenger services using Boeing 737-300 aircraft, and cargo charters carried out with Boeing 747 freighters when required.
+It operates domestic passenger services as well as cargo charters.

 Saha Airlines was the last civil operator of the Boeing 707 in the world.

 On 3 May 2013, all flight operations were suspended.
 Saha Airlines began operating again in 2017.

+In October 2024. the European Union sanctioned Saha Airlines in response to Iran’s shipments of missiles and drones to Russia for the war in Ukraine.

 Destinations

-Saha Airlines serves the following destinations (as of March 2017):
+Saha Airlines serves the following destinations (as of April 2023):